John-Abbott-College/6A6-Notes/labs/lab2.md

 ## Data Repos

 Organize the data you use inside your project by creating a `DataRepos` folder.

-Add the following new static classes:
+> :information_source: The Repository design pattern creates an abstraction layer between the data access layer and the business logic of an application.
+This provides a centralized way to access the data across all views in the app and perform certain operations.
+Separating the data layer from the business logic of the app, makes the design more flexible, easier to test and maintain.

+To keep things simple, add a new static class:

-- `Provinces`: Contains a single public attribute which is an iterable (array, list, etc..) of all the Canadian provinces and their respective tax rates:
+- `Provinces`: Contains a single public attribute which is an iterable (array, list, collection, etc..) of all the Canadian provinces and their respective tax rates:

   | Province                  | Tax Rate |
   | ------------------------- | -------- |